-Grantees shall follow HUD regulations with regard to the provision of housing for exoffenders.
-HUD regulations prohibit housing assistance to the following groups of exoffenders:
+Grantees shall follow HUD regulations with regard to the provision of housing for formerly incarcerated individuals offenders.
+HUD regulations prohibit housing assistance to the following groups of formerly incarcerated individuals:

-- A. Ex-offenders who have been evicted from federally assisted housing for drug-related criminal activity with an effective date of eviction within the last three (3) year period. - B. An ex-offender household that includes a member who has ever been convicted of a drugrelated criminal activity involving the manufacturing or production of methamphetamines on the premises of federally assisted housing. - C. An ex-offender household that includes a member who is subject to a lifetime registration requirement under a state sex offender registry program.
+- A. Formerly incarcerated individuals who have been evicted from federally assisted housing for drug-related criminal activity with an effective date of eviction within the last three (3) year period. - B. A formerly incarcerated individual's household that includes a member who has ever been convicted of a drug-related criminal activity involving the manufacturing or production of methamphetamineson the premises of federally assisted housing.

+C. A formerly incarcerated individual's household that includes a member who is subject to a lifetime registration requirement under a state sex offender registry program.